 5. Get Enough Sleep

-In fact, sleep is crucial into strengthening short-term memories into memories that will last a lifetime.
+In fact, sleep is crucial to strengthening short-term memories into memories that will last a lifetime.
 This process is also known as memory consolidation.

 As you could probably guess, the first group who slept before the test performed better on the memory tests.

 Another memory/sleep study was conducted in a hospital.
-Nurses working at night vs the ones working in the day, made more errors on their shift than those who worked the day shift.
-More than half of the night shift workers performed worse on the memory tests than those who work in the day.
+Nurses working at night vs the ones working in the day made more errors on their shift than those who worked the day shift.
+More than half of the night shift workers performed worse on the memory tests than those who work during the day.

 Doctors and health experts recommend a minimum of seven hours of sleep for adults to maintain optimal health.